quarkiverse/quarkus-mcp-server/README.md

 _"[Model Context Protocol](https://modelcontextprotocol.io/) (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools."_

-This extension provides a declarative API that enables developers to implement the MCP server features easily.
+This extension provides declarative and programmatic APIs that enable developers to implement the MCP server features easily.

 ## Get Started